About the Event

 Jason Benitez |

-Vice President of Diversity, Equity, and Inclusion, Capital Region Chamber
+Vice President, Inclusion, Capital Region Chamber

 Capital Region Chamber Vice President of Diversity, Equity, and Inclusion Jason Benitez is responsible for assisting businesses and organizations embark on and advance their DEI journeys as well as furthering the chamber’s strategic mission relevant to DEI.